GeoDaCenter/opioid-policy-scan/README.md

 | Adjusted Case Count per 100K | Daily cumulative adjusted case count per 100K population (01/21/20 - 03/03/2021) | The New York Times, 2021 | COVID02 / [COVID Variables](/data_final/metadata/COVID.md) | State, County |
 | 7-day Average Case Count | 7-day average case count (01/21/20 - 03/03/2021) | The New York Times, 2021 | COVID03 / [COVID Variables](/data_final/metadata/COVID.md) | State, County |
 | Historical 7-day Average Adjusted Case Count per 100K | 7-day average adjusted case count per 100K population (01/21/20 - 03/03/2021)| The New York Times, 2021 | COVID04 / [COVID Variables](/data_final/metadata/COVID.md) | State, County |

+## Citation
+Marynia Kolak, Qinyun Lin, Susan Paykin, Moksha Menghaney, & Angela Li.
+(2021, May 11).
+GeoDaCenter/opioid-policy-scan: *Opioid Environment Policy Scan Data Warehouse* (Version v0.1-beta).
+Zenodo. http://doi.org/10.5281/zenodo.4747876

+## Team

+This toolkit was developed for the [Justice Community Opioid Innovation Network (JCOIN)](https://heal.nih.gov/research/research-to-practice/jcoin) by [Marynia Kolak](https://github.com/Makosak), [Qinyun Lin](https://github.com/linqinyu), [Susan Paykin](https://github.com/spaykin), Moksha Menghaney, and Angela Li of the [Healthy Regions and Policies Lab](https://voices.uchicago.edu/herop/) and [Center for Spatial Data Science](https://spatial.uchicago.edu/) at the University of Chicago.

+The University of Chicago serves as the JCOIN Methodology and Advanced Analytics Resource Center (MAARC),  providing data infrastructure and statistical and analytic expertise to support individual JCOIN studies and cross-site data synchronization.
+JCOIN is part of the NIH HEAL (Helping to End Addiction Long-term<sup>SM</sup>) Initiative.
+The [NIH HEAL Initiative<sup>SM</sup>](https://heal.nih.gov/) supports a wide range of programs to develop new or improved prevention and treatment strategies for opioid addiction.
+JCOIN conducts research to address gaps in Opioid Use Disorder (OUD) treatment and related service in a wide range of criminal justice settings, including jails, drug and other problem-solving courts, policing and diversion, re-entry, and probation and parole.

+## Acknowledgements

+This research was supported by the National Institute on Drug Abuse, National Institutes of Health, through the NIH HEAL Initiative under award number UG3DA123456.
+The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of the NIH, the Initiative, or the participating sites.